theleagueof/fontship/README.md

 $ fontship make variable-ttf
 ```

-If you're only interested in one specific file (say, a static weight instance) you can specify the exact file name you expect to get the fastest possible rebuild of just that file:
+If you’re only interested in one specific file (say, a static weight instance) you can specify the exact file name you expect to get the fastest possible rebuild of just that file:

 ```sh
 $ fontship make FooBar-Black.otf